emaicus/Rangers-and-Ruffians/src/assets/markdown/rulebook.md

 *   __The Shove Action:__ You may use an action to shove an enemy who is adjacent to you.
 Make a strength check against their resistance.
 On success, they are pushed back 10ft.

 *   __The Help Action:__ In some cases, you may want to help an ally accomplish a task on your turn.
-As an action, grant them initiative as discussed in Chapter 1.
+As an action, grant them benefits as discussed in Chapter 1.

 *   __The Grapple Action:__ As an action, you may attempt to grapple an enemy.
 Make a strength or dexterity check against their resistance.
 On success, they are grappled as defined in the Status Effects section of this chapter.